 Take a day to day responsibility for ensuring minimal energy and water.

 waste and encourage all Secure Security Guards Ltd users to do the

 We will share this policy with all who use our Secure Security Guards Ltd and make it available if requested.

 This Control of Contractors Policy identifies the requirements and responsibilities for business delivery when commissioning a contractor to undertake work on behalf of the company.

 The policy shall be used as guidance only.

-A contractor is a person(s) or organization of whom is bought in by the Secure Security Guards Ltd to undertake a duty and of who is not a Secure Security Guards Ltd member of staff (see definitions).
+A contractor is a person(s) or organization who is bought in by the Secure Security Guards Ltd to undertake a duty and who is not a Secure Security Guards Ltd member of staff (see definitions).

 The purpose of this policy is to:

 2.1 Ensure consistency of approach across the Secure Security Guards Ltd in the local control of contractors whilst employed by the company.

 2.2 Ensure that all current legal requirements pertaining to the safety of the contractor whilst employed are upheld as identified in; the Health and Safety at Work Act (1974), The Management of Health and Safety at Work Regulations (1999), Construction (Design and Management) CDM Regulations (2015) and the Control of Substances